5G-ERA/BED-Workshop/README.md

 Contents for the BED Workshop

 ## Stage 1 - Docker image preparation
-This stage describes the process of building the performance_test image for 5G-ERA that is originally created by ApexAI.
+This stage describes the process of building the performance_test image for 5G-ERA that is created by ApexAI.

 There are 2 ways of building the image.
 The first one is to execute the command that will automate the steps required.